josh-works/intermediate-ruby/_posts/2021-06-11-rails-test-audit/2021-06-11-rails-test-audit.md

 ## Benchmarking & Profiling

-Step 1 is always "benchmark and profile".
+Step 1 is always "benchmark and profile", with a sense of trying to build your intutions about where to investigate next.

 Ideally, I use a command like: